95616ARG/pikos_popl2020/README.md

 ### Extract Benchmarks

-The script `extract_benchmarks.sh` will extract benchmarks in `./benchmarks/` directory.
+The script `extract_benchmarks.sh` will extract benchmarks in [`./benchmarks/`](benchmarks) directory.
 It does not require root access.
+The sha256sum of the downloaded file is d4f355097133e1b32135d9fd530b33b02ea11536fd930c6fc3ee9266f6b1b1c1.

 ```
 $ ./extract_benchmarks.sh